How to Open Password Protected Excel File without Password?

 - Shared Workbook/Read-Only Recommended/Protected View: It is not a proper encryption; these are just settings that can be done by changing file properties or trust settings.

-Before trying to open password protected Excel file without a password, one question comes to mind: Can I unlock Excel file without a password, or is it legal to bypass the Excel password lock without having the document credentials?
+Before trying to open password protected Excel file without password, one question comes to mind: Can I unlock XLSX file without a password, or is it legal to bypass the Excel password lock without having the document credentials?
 And the answer depends on ownership and intent.

-If the Excel file belongs to you, which means you have created it, then using recovery methods and professional solutions is completely legal.
+If the Excel file belongs to you, meaning you created it, then using recovery methods and professional solutions is completely legal.
 Because you are just trying to regain access to your own data.

-However, if you are trying to open password protected Excel file without password, which file you don’t own, like a colleague’s confidential document, a client’s data file, then it will be considered as unauthorized access, which comes under illegal and cyber laws.
+However, if you are trying to open password-protected Excel file without password, which you don’t own, such as a colleague’s confidential document or a client’s data file, it will be considered unauthorized access, which falls under illegal and cyber laws.

-IN SHORT, unlocking your own Excel file is legal, but unlocking someone else’s file without permission is illegal.
+IN SHORT, opening your own Excel file is legal, but for someone else’s file without permission is illegal.

 How to Open Locked Excel File without Password?